-For reference the current version of the EPRP, is located on the Site specific 'Shared Drive' (was Team Drive) and central document directory, these are VWST internal locations only.
+For reference the current version of the EPRP, is located on the VWS&T Site specific 'Shared Drive' (was Team Drive) and central document directory.

-This plan must be tested on at least an annual basis, currently scheduled for March of each Calendar year.
-The plan will be tested in relation to a potential site / network incident, involving all site operations staff and where applicable select Sub-Contractor.
+This plan shall be tested on annual basis, in relation to a potential site / network incident, involving all site operations staff and, where applicable, select Sub-Contractor.
 The scenario will be proposed by the Plant Manager.